hargi12/QuanTB/README.md

 Copyright Management Sciences for Health.

-See the [QuanTB_Build_Instructions.pdf] file for information on how to build the software.
+See the [https://github.com/MSH/QuanTB/blob/devel/QuanTB_Build_Instructions.pdf] file for information on how to build the software.